cameronweibel/pibble/README.md

 When it is finished downloading, extract the image in your downloads folder by right-clicking and selecting "Extract Here".
 You can also drag the image into the downloads folder from the ZIP browser.

-Download Win32 Disk Imager to write the image to the microSD card: http://sourceforge.net/projects/win32diskimager/
+*Download [Win32 Disk Imager] (http://sourceforge.net/projects/win32diskimager/) to write the image to the microSD card. *

 Select the image file and make sure your the correct drive is selected!